qumail/TicTacToe/README.md

 # TicTacToe
-Tic-Tac-Toe Game in JavaScript HTML CSS
-Tic Tac Toe or Noughts and crosses using JS HTML and CSS Run it and then play it
+Tic-Tac-Toe Game or Noughts and Crosses in JavaScript HTML CSS Run it and then play it